ArcaneArts/chronon/README.md

 "I put my ai backend in my RV"

 ## Prerequisites
-* Install Docker
+* Install docker
-* Install flutter
+* Install homebrew
 * Install ollama on the host directly (its wildly more efficient)
 * Have 18gb of storage/bandwidth (14gb from gpt-oss:20b & nomic-embed-text models)